shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-05-26-getting-started-with-android-architecture-components.md

 2. If you want reference to Application context in your View Model class, you can use [AndroidViewModel](https://developer.android.com/reference/android/arch/lifecycle/AndroidViewModel.html) class instead of `ViewModel` class.

 Finally, create an activity which extends `LifecycleActivity` class and with EditText and Recycler View.
-In `onCreate()` we will intialize the ViewModel, observe the `MediatorLiveData` property `res` and take appropriate action to display the view.
+In `onCreate()` we will intialize the ViewModel, observe the `MediatorLiveData` property `mApiResponse` and take appropriate action to display the view.
 If user initiates a new search query, we will call `viewModel. loadIssues(@NonNull String user, String repo)` method with appropriate parameters.

 {% highlight java %}